xinyee20/tp/docs/UserGuide.md

 ### <ins>4.3.
 Participation Marking</ins>

 Need to keep track of all your students' participation during lessons quickly?
-This feature allow you to key in a student's participation score easily with a scale for reference.
+This feature allows you to key in a student's participation score easily with a scale for reference.

 #### 4.3.1.
 Award participation score for a student: `addscore`
 You can use this command to add the participation score for a specific student in a tutorial lesson.